andrych17/quiz-be/API_DOCUMENTATION.md

 - **API Base URL**: http://localhost:3001/api
 - **Swagger Documentation**: http://localhost:3001/api/docs

+## 🔐 Authorization System Overview

+The Quiz App has been updated with a comprehensive role-based authorization system:

+### User Roles
+1. **Superadmin**: Full system access, can manage all quizzes and user assignments
+2. **Admin**: Limited access to assigned quizzes only
+3. **User**: Can take published quizzes (requires authentication)
+4. **External Participants**: Can only access published quizzes via short URLs (no authentication required)

+### Authorization Changes
+- **Location-based access** has been replaced with **direct quiz assignments**
+- Admins are now assigned to specific quizzes via UserQuizAssignment entities
+- Superadmins can access all data and manage quiz assignments
+- All quiz endpoints now filter results based on user role and assignments
+- **External participants** can access published quizzes via public short URLs without any authentication

+### Migration Summary (November 2025)

+#### What Changed:
+1. **Removed**: `user_locations` table and related endpoints
+2. **Added**: `user_quiz_assignments` table with many-to-many User-Quiz relationships
+3. **Updated**: User entity with `superadmin` role
+4. **Enhanced**: All quiz endpoints with role-based filtering
+5. **New**: User Quiz Assignment management endpoints for superadmins

+#### Data Migration:
+- Existing admin-location assignments were automatically converted to admin-quiz assignments
+- All quizzes in a location are now directly assigned to admins who had access to that location
+- No data loss during migration - assignments are preserved but more granular

+#### Breaking Changes:
+- User Location endpoints (`/api/user-locations/*`) are no longer available
+- Quiz endpoints now require authentication and filter by user role
+- Admin users can only see quizzes they are specifically assigned to
+- Location-based quiz filtering has been replaced with assignment-based filtering

+#### New Capabilities:
+- Superadmins can assign specific admins to specific quizzes
+- More granular access control (admin can access Quiz A but not Quiz B in the same location)
+- Better audit trail with assignment tracking
+- Scalable for multiple admins per quiz and multiple quizzes per admin
+- **Public quiz access** for external participants via short URLs

+#### External Participant Access:
+- **No Registration Required**: External participants don't need to create accounts
+- **No Authentication**: Access quizzes directly via short URLs (tokens)
+- **Published Quizzes Only**: Can only access quizzes that are published (`isPublished: true`)
+- **Time-based Access**: For scheduled quizzes, access is only available during the scheduled time window
+- **Manual Quiz Access**: For manual quizzes, access is available once admin starts the quiz
+- **Secure Tokens**: Each quiz has a unique token for secure public access

 ## 🚀 Standardized Response Format

 All API responses follow a consistent structure for better frontend integration and error handling: